Ria sent along an example of something simultaneously routine and jarring. Disney princess grapes:

 Ria links the new development in branding to the obesity panic and the push for kids to eat healthier food.
 And she’s suspicious of the linking of corporate interests to health.

 What do think?
 Are you as weirded out as I am?
 Is Ria onto something?
 What does it mean!?
 What’s next?
 Republican Party chicken breasts?
-South Park brand brown rice?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+South Park brand brown rice?Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.